Gulfport Rear-End Car Accident Lawyer

-As a result, hiring a Gulfport rear-end car accident lawyer could be the first step in pursuing compensation if you were injured by a negligent tailgating motorist.
-When another driver is reckless or careless and causes a crash, a well-practiced car accident attorney could work tirelessly to identify fault and file a timely and thorough injury claim on your behalf.
+As a result, hiring a rear-end car accident lawyer in Gulfport could be the first step in pursuing compensation if you were injured by a negligent tailgating motorist.
+When another driver is reckless or careless and causes a crash, a well-practiced Gulfport car accident attorney could work tirelessly to identify fault and file a timely and thorough injury claim on your behalf.

 Identifying Fault From a Tailgating Driver

 Mississippi Code Section 11-7-15 explains how the State follows a pure comparative negligence rule.
 Essentially, an injured claimant who argues that another driver is partly (or fully) responsible for an auto accident could be eligible to recover compensation for his or her damages.
 Under Mississippi’s comparative fault statute, the claimant (victim)’s compensation amount can be reduced by the percentage of fault attributed to him or her.

 Usually, fault is shown by establishing a series of legal components, including:

 - Duty—the defendant owed a duty of care, such as to obey the safety rules that are designed to keep all drivers safe

 - Breach of duty—the defendant breached this duty by behaving recklessly or carelessly behind the wheel